priyas21/PracticeGit/Readme.md

    - Shows the local branches which are configured for `git push`
 - `git push -u origin master` : push the changes to remote repo ; origin is remote repo name and master is local branch name ; - u means next time we use push we don’t have to specify the name of the local branch ; we can do git push
 - `git pull` : Pull down the changes from the remote
+- `git init` : Create a repo locally
+- `git init --help` : will show all the commnads
 - `git clone <remote repo url> <local folder name/optional>`
 - git clone https://github.com/PriyaSodhi/Ruby_Tutorial.git demo-repo